Electrolysis/Pretty-Tree-Fox/README.md

 ## Installation
 - Install Tree Style Tab: https://addons.mozilla.org/firefox/addon/tree-style-tab/
-- Go to about:config and enable loading userchrome files.
-Change toolkit.legacyUserProfileCustomizations.stylesheets to true.
+- Go to `about:config` and enable loading userchrome files.
+Change `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.
 - Copy Chrome folder into your profile folder (to view path, go to about:profiles)
 - Restart Firefox